 The key is to keep your choices in perspective—understanding although those choices may not be perfect, they are in your control.
 And, the more that you make choices that rattle that hamster wheel, the more choices to get to make in the future.

-Challenge Your Own Status Quo
+Challenge The Status Quo For Yourself

 So now you’ve recognized whether you’re stuck in mediocrity, and if so, you’ve reviewed some reasons why that may be.
 What do you do next?